 - Provide the police with an item with the scent of the missing person.
 This can be used by search dogs trained to find the missing person.
 Make sure the item is not touched by others because this will hamper the rescue efforts.

 There are a variety of tracking devices available.
-Below are the four tracking devices we most often recommend.
+Below are the two tracking devices we most often recommend.
 Visit the linked website of each device to learn more information.
 Or, call our helpline at 1.800.272.3900 if you'd like for us to help you select the one that's the best fit for your loved one.